sudheermuthyala/terraform-/08-terraform-provisioners/104-file-provisioner-execute-the-terraform-command/README.md

 - They are ment as a means to perform bootstraping of system
 - If a creation provisioners faile, the resource is marked as `taint`
 - Atainted resource is planed for destruction and recreation upon the next terraform apply
-- Terraform does this because a failed provisioner can leave a resource in a
+- Terraform does this because a failed provisioner can leave a resource in a semi-configure sta